rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 #### Forgot Password with Call Factor

-Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a Voice Call with OTP (challenge) to the user&#8217;s phone.
+Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a Voice Call with OTP (challenge) to the user's phone.
 This operation will transition the recovery transaction to the `RECOVERY_CHALLENGE` state and wait for user to [verify the OTP](#verify-call-recovery-factor).

 Note:

-* Primary authentication of a user&#8217;s recovery credential (e.g email or SMS or Voice Call) has not yet completed.
+* Primary authentication of a user's recovery credential (e.g email or SMS or Voice Call) has not yet completed.
-* Okta won&#8217;t publish additional metadata about the user until primary authentication has successfully completed.
+* Okta won't publish additional metadata about the user until primary authentication has successfully completed.
-* Voice Call recovery factor must be enabled via the user&#8217;s assigned password policy to use this operation.
+* Voice Call recovery factor must be enabled via the user's assigned password policy to use this operation.

 ##### Request Example for Forgot Password with Call Factor